 Having a positive body image means that one has a realistic perception of how one’s body looks, and enjoys it as it is.
 This means that we understand that healthy bodies come in all fabulous shapes and sizes!

 Body Dysmorphic Disorder (BDD) is a psychological disorder which is a more harmful form of negative body image.
 People with BDD can become obsessed with parts of their bodies that they do not like, even if these perceived ‘flaws’ aren’t actually there.
-This is NOT the same as thinking you look chubby in a certain crop top, having bad hair days or daydreaming about having Beyoncé’s legs or David Beckham’s abs – this is when the ‘flaw’ consumes your thought processes and your world begins to revolve around this ‘flaw’ and how you can ‘fix’ it.
+This is NOT the same as thinking you don’t look your best on a particular day, in a particular outfit, in a particular photo, etc.!
+BDD this is when these perceived ‘flaws’ consume your thought processes and your world begins to revolve around this ‘flaw’ and how you can ‘fix’ it.

 BDD can affect a person’s life dramatically – their relationships, work, school and their feelings about themselves.
 A person with BDD is can experience anxiety, depression and suicidal thoughts.
 Fortunately, BDD is very treatable, usually with a combination of medication and therapy.